magicianfromriga/Analysis-of-Feedback-Form-Data/README.md

 5. Data type conversion from character to factor for qualitative data columns.
 6. Removing columns containing participants' background information, comments, suggestions and/or opinions.

+IV) Data Analysis:

+Exploratory and Confirmatory Factor Analysis were tried on the dataset after performing steps I,II and III.
+However, it was discovered that the factor analysis is unsuitable on the given dataset as the correlation matrix was singular.
+Hence, there was no more data analysis performed.